 There are a number of ways you can have your voice heard in our community.
-CMY, government departments and other organisations are regularly seeking young people's feedback on a number of issues.
+CMY, government departments, research bodies and other organisations are regularly seeking young people's feedback on a number of issues.

 Check below for opportunities to have your say:

 Understanding Youth Resilience to Violence.
 How do youth cope with and avoid violence?

 Who can participate?
 Community members between 18-30 years old.

 Why should I participate?
 Contribute to an international research project that will help researchers and communities evaluate how young people develop resilience.
 You will be asked to take part in a questionnaire that will ask you questions about yourself, your opinions and experiences.
 This information will give researchers an understanding about how young people in different countries cope with and resist the use of violence to solve problems.
 You will receive a $30 gift voucher for your participation!